-Regular dental care and good home hygiene have a direct benefit to the look of your smile.
+Regular dental care and good home hygiene have a direct benefit for the look of your smile.
 According to the latest research, there are even more reasons to give your smile the attention it deserves.
 We now know that oral health will directly affect whole body health.

 Cardiovascular disease has been identified as the leading cause of death among American adults.
 The term describes conditions in which the blood vessels have become blocked or narrowed.
 Cardiovascular conditions include heart attack, stroke, circulation problems, angina, rhythm problems, valve defects and pumping problems, and coronary artery disease.

 Through extensive research, a connection has been made between gum disease and coronary artery disease and stroke.
 Coronary artery disease is a condition that results from the accumulation of fatty plaques in arteries.
-The more plaques that accumulate, the less efficient the delivery of oxygen and nutrients is to the body.
+The more plaques that accumulate, the less efficient the delivery of oxygen and nutrients to the body.
 This reduction in oxygen leads to stiffening of the arteries and the restriction of blood flow.
 The primary risk here is stroke or heart attack.

 The symptoms and risk factors of cardiovascular disease vary widely.
 Because we recognize the relationship between oral health and the heart, we provide care that is focused more on total health rather than teeth alone.